jakubwesta/webshop-django/README.md

 ## **Usage**
 If you made everything correctly you should see the message that the server is running and you can connect on `localhost:8000`.

+After you are see that server is working, register your new account and check out how this works!

+If you want to make multiple things at once, run those commands:

+### **Important commands**
+* `py manage.py createuser <amount>` -> Create user(s), it'll return each user email and password.
+* `py manage.py createproduct <amount>` -> This will create user (seller) of the product(s), and than create given amount of random items.